 The Solihull team are extremely proud of their renowned reputation and are able to provide care in Chelmsley Wood, Dorridge, Earlswood, Hampton-in-Arden, Knowle, Sheldon, Shirley, Solihull, Wythall and the surrounding areas.

 Meet Denny, our Branch Manager

 "Hello!
 I’m Denny, the Manager at Helping Hands' Solihull branch.
-I have been with Helping Hands for over 10 years and started my career path as a carer with Helping Hands.
+I have been with the company for over 10 years and started my career path as a carer with Helping Hands.
 I know from personal experience how daunting it can be to receive care for the first time.
-I personally looked after my own mum and mother-in-law who were both palliative, so have experienced first-hand what it is like to receive care.
+I personally looked after my own mum and mother-in-law who both received palliative care, so have experienced first-hand what it is like to deliver care.

 I’m amazed, David (my husband) has not been so settled in well over three years and it’s all down to the continuity of care that Helping Hands have provided for us.

 If you need more intensive and regular care that offers round-the-clock support, live-in care may be a more suitable option for you.
 Designed with you in mind, the Solihull team will work with you to find the right carer that fits in with your life because after all, they will be living with you in your home and be a constant source of support.
 So, if you enjoy having a wander down Solihull High Street and going for a coffee in Touchwood or are a die-hard Birmingham City fan and want to cheer on the Blues at St Andrews, we’ll find a live-in carer that shares similar interests to you and supports you with your favourite hobbies.

 All of our live-in carers are trained at our bespoke centre in Warwickshire, where they receive award-winning training that enables them to provide the very best care to our live-in customers.
 In addition to this training, they are also chosen for their kindness, empathy and gentle nature – all of which is very important when you are welcoming someone into your home to live with you and take care of you.